-No one would recommend you to do mountain climbing alone.
+No one would recommend you to go Mountain climbing alone.
 And climbing a 6189m peak is almost similar to a mountain climb.
 The rough path, avalanches, snowfalls, and remoteness of the mountains make your trek very hard.
 Sometimes, Island peak climbing can be deadly due to cold and altitude.
-So, it’s not really a good choice to go for island peak alone.
+So, going for island peak alone is not an excellent choice.
 At least hire a guide or a porter if you are a Solo trekker.
-During the peak season, Island peak is filled with so many other trekkers that you will likely not be alone.
+Island peak is filled with so many other trekkers that you will likely not be alone during the peak season.

 - Light and expedition weight thermal tops

 - Fleece jacket or pullover

 - Sleeping bag rated to 0 degrees (3/4 season)